 Common brand names:

 Indomethacin is used to relieve pain, swelling, and joint stiffness caused by arthritis, gout, bursitis, and tendonitis.
-Reducing these symptoms helps you do more of your normal daily activities.
+It is also used to relieve pain from various other conditions.
 This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).
+It works by blocking your body's production of certain natural substances that cause inflammation.
+This effect helps to decrease swelling and pain.

 If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.